NCC Watch

 The Daly Site

-Surrounded by landmarks, including the Chateau Laurier and the former Ottawa train station, weeds grow inside a crude boarded fence where the Daly building once stood.
-NCC incompetence has ensured that this valuable parcel of land remain vacant.
+Ottawa train station, weeds grow inside a crude boarded fence where the Daly building once stood.
+The building, shamefully neglected for 20 years, was demolished without any plan, and then further NCC incompetence ensured that the valuable parcel of land remained vacant for more than 10 years.

 The Nicholas-Waller Wedge